 The following further criteria must also be fulfilled:

-- your car must be travelling at no less than 4 km/h (3 mph)
+- the driver's vehicle must be travelling at no less than 4 km/h (3 mph)

 - the oncoming vehicle must have its headlamps switched on.

 City Safety is an aid and does not work in all driving situations, traffic, weather and road conditions.

 Warnings and brake interventions due to a collision risk with an oncoming vehicle often come very late.